Tōru Iwatani: Career

 Iwatani went on to design Libble Rabble in 1983, a twin-stick puzzler based on a game he had played in his childhood.
 Iwatani claims Libble Rabble to be his favorite game.
 He also worked as a producer for many of Namco's arcade games, including Rally-X, Galaga, Pole Position, Ridge Racer and Time Crisis.
 From April 2005, he taught the subject of Character Design Studies at Osaka University of Arts as visiting professor.
 Iwatani left Namco in March 2007 to become a full-time lecturer at Tokyo Polytechnic University.
-Iwatani returned to his Pac-Man roots in 2007 when he developed Pac-Man Championship Edition for the Xbox 360, which he states is the final game he will develop.
+Iwatani returned to his Pac-Man roots in 2007 when he developed Pac-Man Championship Edition for the Xbox 360, which he stated is the final game he will develop.

 On June 3, 2010, at the Festival of Games, Iwatani received a certificate from Guinness World Records for Pac-Man having the most "coin-operated arcade machines" installed worldwide: 293,822.
 The record was set and recognized in 2005, and recorded in the Guinness World Records: Gamer's Edition 2008.

 He was portrayed in the Adam Sandler sci-fi comedy adventure Pixels by actor Denis Akiyama, while Iwatani himself has a cameo as an arcade repairman.